homebound-team/beam/README.md

 "Adopters" of Beam should of course contribute back bug fixes and feature improvements; but they should also feel free (and encouraged) to run their own company-specific forks, and "customize by changing the source".

-In this way, Beam should be seen as a place to "copy & paste" start from, than a project that will have 1,000s of npm downloads, and 100s of companies all collaboration on getting this _one_ `TextField` implementation to behave in the 101 different ways that they each want.
+In this way, Beam should be seen as a place to "copy & paste" start from, rather than a project that will have 1,000s of npm downloads, and 100s of companies all collaborating on getting this _one_ `TextField` implementation to behave in the 101 different ways that they each want.